ziwenyd/ZiwenY_PRJ_Tree2Tree_Program_Translation/tree2tree/README.md

-# Tree-to-tree Neural Networks for Program Translation
+# The tree2tree Folder

-This folder provides code implementation of Paper [[arXiv](https://arxiv.org/abs/1802.03691)][[NeurIPS](https://papers.nips.cc/paper/7521-tree-to-tree-neural-networks-for-program-translation)]
+This folder provides code implementation of the Tree2Tree model [[arXiv](https://arxiv.org/abs/1802.03691)][[NeurIPS](https://papers.nips.cc/paper/7521-tree-to-tree-neural-networks-for-program-translation)], refers to the Model Design and Implementation chapter in the report.

+This folder follows the following file structure:

+1. model_ckpts/tree2tree/: where the trained model will be saved
+2. result/: where the translation result outputed from a trained Tree2Tree model will be saved.
+3. utils/dataset_splitter/: a simple Python script that can split a large json file to a smaller one.
+4. src/: the source code of the Tree2Tree implementation 4.1 src/translate.py: the main control file of the Tree2Tree model.
+All interactions from user to the model starts from this file.
+   4.2 src/network.py: contains model design. specifically, the TreeEncoder and Tree2TreeModel, used in this project.
+   4.3 src/Tree.py: contains classes defining Tree structure.
+Specifically, the BinaryTree and TreeManger, used in this project.
+   4.4 src/data_utils.py: contains data processing functions.

+# Citation

-The code implementation was initially built by Chent et al. and published with their paper; further extended by Ziwen Yuan as BSc final year project (PRJ) at King's College London, supervised by Kevin Lano.
+The code implementation in this folder was initially built by Chent et al. and published with their paper; further extended by Ziwen Yuan as BSc final year project (PRJ) at King's College London, supervised by Kevin Lano.

 Chen et al. Paper Citation: